Table of Contents

 9.2.
 Referees/Volunteers

 9.2.1.
-Volunteer referees are welcomed, pre-registration is required for
+Volunteers are welcomed, pre-registration is required for volunteers by March 31st email marylandmayhem@marylandfoamalliance.com to apply.

 9.2.1.1.
-Referees may not be rostered on any team competing in the
+Volunteers may not be rostered on any team competing in the tournament.

 10.1.
 Field Layout & Cover